Businesses use advertising to compensate for neglecting these 3 principles.

-So what is being negated?
+So what is being neglected?

-Principle #1 | Truly understand and listen to your clients
+Principle #1 | Truly understand your clients, (and listen to them!)

 Principle #2 | Provide the best offering you can.